juliocmatias/adonis-be/README.md

   ![ERD](./public/img/relationship-diagram.png)

+  - The diagram shows the relationship between the entities in the database, where the user can have many clients, and the client can have many sales.
+The product can also have many sales, and the sale can have only one client and one product.
+I used the diagram to guide me in building the migrations, based on the information provided about each entity.

 </details>

 - The API uses JWT tokens for route authentication, which must be sent via the authentication bearer token.